rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 With one hand tied behind my back!

-It's funny to think of some games that are basically just this!
-I'm reminded of 'HORSE', where players alternate turns attempting to make difficult shots (especially basketball) usually by self-imposing handicaps,.
+It's funny to think of some games that are basically just this dynamic.

+As kids, we played a lot of 'HORSE'.
+Players would alternate turns, attempting to make difficult shots (especially basketball, but any net sport works).
+Very often, we'd self-impose handicaps, like "off-handed" or "behind the back", to make it more challenging.

+What a weirdly pure version of play!

 > The reason why children, in ways that might seem quite pointless, may actively create surprising situations and environments that they eventually find ways to resolve is because doing so feels good.